BINGO PINBALLS

 for wooden legs, also use washers on the bolts.

-playfield screws 4 #8 x 2-1/2" oval head. you'd probably have to online order, so use phillips.
+playfield mounting screws 4 #8 x 2-1/2" oval head.
+You'd probably have to online order if you wanted slotted screws, so use phillips, which are at all hardware stores.
 The decorative washers under the oval screw head are called #8 finish washers.

 rubber grommets 4 used on ball lift motor bracket and sometimes other motor brackets - size 7/16 x 3/16"